-- 12. The comprehensive strategy to make Europe the most competitive and dynamic knowledge-based economy in the world and to deliver sustainable growth and jobs will be pursued with determination.
+- 11. The Union will pursue with determination this comprehensive strategy to make Europe the most competitive and dynamic knowledge-based economy in the world and to deliver sustainable growth and jobs as well as greater economic and social cohesion, paying due concern to the environment.
 The European Council will provide added value at its annual Spring meetings by focusing on the political message and on taking concrete decisions in key areas.
 The period 2004-2006 will see further efforts to improve both the functioning of the strategy and the policy content where necessary.
-2005 marks the mid point of the strategy and the Spring Council that year provides a suitable opportunity for a major assessment of progress achieved. - 13.
+2005 marks the mid point of the strategy and the Spring Council that year provides a suitable opportunity for a major assessment of progress achieved. - 12.
 An integrated strategy for competitiveness will be pursued.
-This will seek to ensure that policies are framed and implemented in a manner that contributes consistently to enhanced competitiveness. - 14.
+This will seek to ensure that policies are framed and implemented in a manner that contributes consistently to enhanced competitiveness. - 13.
 Systematic consultation of interested parties and a comprehensive assessment of the economic, social, environmental and regulatory impact of all major proposed Union legislation, as provided for by the Interinstitutional Agreement on Better Regulation, will continue.